 In the article Theosophy: The Ancient Wisdom, we said, “Theosophy is the Ancient Wisdom.
 H. P. Blavatsky did not invent it; she merely fulfilled her mission and duty and transmitted it.
 Utilising thousands of supporting references from a multitudinous array of the most diverse and distant sources, she proved the timelessness, reliability, and universality of her doctrines, even those which seemed at first glance to be the most peculiar.”

-The most ancient scripture – and most ancient book – known to man is the Rig Veda of Hinduism.
+The most ancient scripture – and most ancient book – known to the world at large is the Rig Veda of Hinduism.
 It famously declares that “Truth is One, though the Sages call it by many names.”
 The more fainthearted and sentimentally weak among spiritual people today, who are afraid of proffering the slightest criticism of anything for fear that they are being uncharitable or unloving, have characteristically misread and misunderstood this verse and taken it to mean that “Everything is Truth.”

 But this is patently not what it says.
 It says that there is only one Truth, which finds expression under many different forms and systems, but not that all is Truth.